priyankakl/PPA/README.md

 # Trackzy
-> A console application that helps you keep track of the employees in an organization along with features like sending appreciation mails to employees.
+> A console application that helps you keep track of the employee details in an organization along with features like sending appreciation mails to employees.

 # Features
 * Add Employee details